 Cyclists' behaviour and the law

-- With around 23 million people aged 5+ owning a bicycle in England, a licensing and compulsory training system for cyclists/cycles would be complex and very costly – not much less so than the current system for licensed drivers (almost 32 million) and private cars (over 24 million);
+- With around 25 million children and adults aged 5+ owning a bicycle in Great Britain, a licensing and compulsory training system for cyclists/cycles would be complex and very costly – not much less so than the current system for drivers (almost 38.5 million) and private cars (over 29 million);

-- Mile for mile in urban areas from 2010-14 (GB), motor vehicles were more likely than a cycle to seriously injure a pedestrian, and about twice as likely to kill them;
+- Mile-for-mile in urban areas (exc. motorways) from 2011-15 (GB), motor vehicles were more likely than a cycle to seriously injure a pedestrian, and over twice as likely to kill them;

-- 98.5% of pedestrian fatalities and 95.7% of pedestrian serious injuries that happened in collisions on a footway/verge involved a motor vehicle;
+- Very nearly all the pedestrian fatalities (c98.5%) and serious injuries (c96%) that happen in collisions on a pavement/verge involve a motor vehicle, not a cycle;

-- No pedestrians were killed by red light jumping cyclists, while around five a year were killed by red light jumping drivers.
+- From 2005-14, no pedestrians were killed by red light jumping cyclists, while around five a year were killed by red light jumping drivers..

 Cycling UK View (formal statement of Cycling UK's policy):